Wallet support for setup, recovery, troubleshooting, and self-custody decisions before you connect, update, restore, or sign.

 Confirm account view

-Check the coin, network, account type, public address, and Ledger Live sync state.
+Check the coin, network, account type, token view, public address, and Ledger Live sync state.

-A different recovery phrase, hidden wallet, passphrase, or derivation path can show a different balance.
+A different recovery phrase, hidden wallet, passphrase, account type, derivation path, or imported-account setup can show a different address set.

 Let sync catch up